Ezequiel Duran Preview, Player Props: Rangers vs. Angels

-The Texas Rangers, including Ezequiel Duran (hitting .258 in his past 10 games, with a double, a triple, a home run, three walks and five RBI), take on starter Lucas Giolito and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.
+The Texas Rangers, including Ezequiel Duran (.395 on-base percentage in past 10 games, 62 points above season-long percentage), battle starting pitcher Reid Detmers and the Los Angeles Angels at Globe Life Field, Wednesday at 8:05 PM ET.

 Ezequiel Duran Game Info & Props vs. the Angels